NicoleNageli/EisenhowerMatrix/README.md

         sort by due date
     * Q4: Not important and not urgent ignore unsorted
     - [x] display checkbox, task name, difficulty
     - [x] mark complete, cross & gray out task in to do list & remove from matrix
     - [x] flex & overflow
     - [x] if due in 2 days or less, highlight days cell red in to do list
        - [x] move to urgent and important quadrant
+- [ ] fix when matrix unchecked, task disappears from list
+- [ ] edit & update tasks feature
+- [ ] add hover over information for table headers and quadrants (not really needed